M4GNV5/PointerScript/LanguageDoc.md

 ```

 ##CastExpression
 Converts a expression to a specific type.
-Currently only casting to int and float is supported.
+Currently only casting to int, float and native is supported.
 ```js
 //'cast' '<' TypeName '>' Expression
 cast<int>3.14